PolinaKirichenko/deep_feature_reweighting/README.md

 Then, run `imagenet_stylized_dfr_evaluate.ipynb` to evaluate the trained models on all ImageNet variations.

+## Checkpoints

+Model checkpoints and last layers trained with DFR for Waterbirds and CelebA are available at this [Google drive](https://drive.google.com/drive/folders/1OQ_oPPgxgK_7j_GCt71znyiRj6hqi_UW?usp=sharing).
+For these models we use the [new repo](https://github.com/izmailovpavel/spurious_feature_learning) which extends this repo.

+The checkpoints provide the following results (mean ± std across 5 runs):
+- Waterbirds: 92.0 ± 0.9 worst group accuracy
+- CelebA: 88.02 ± 1.6 worst group accuracy

 ## References

-The `train_classifier.py`, `utils.py` and `wb_data.py` are adapted from the
+- The `train_classifier.py`, `utils.py` and `wb_data.py` are adapted from the
 [kohpangwei/group_DRO repo](https://github.com/kohpangwei/group_DRO).
-Dataloaders in `imagenet_datasets.py` are adapted from [MadryLab/backgrounds_challenge repo](https://github.com/MadryLab/backgrounds_challenge)
+- Dataloaders in `imagenet_datasets.py` are adapted from [MadryLab/backgrounds_challenge repo](https://github.com/MadryLab/backgrounds_challenge)
 and
 [rgeirhos/Stylized-ImageNet](https://github.com/rgeirhos/Stylized-ImageNet).
-We use VIT-B-16 model pre-trained on ImageNet-21k and fine-tuned on ImageNet from the [lukemelas/PyTorch-Pretrained-ViT repo](https://github.com/lukemelas/PyTorch-Pretrained-ViT).
+- We use ViT-B-16 model pre-trained on ImageNet-21k and fine-tuned on ImageNet from the [lukemelas/PyTorch-Pretrained-ViT repo](https://github.com/lukemelas/PyTorch-Pretrained-ViT).
-To evaluate shape bias of the models we use the [bethgelab/model-vs-human repo](https://github.com/bethgelab/model-vs-human).
+- To evaluate shape bias of the models we use the [bethgelab/model-vs-human repo](https://github.com/bethgelab/model-vs-human).
+- In the [new repo](https://github.com/izmailovpavel/spurious_feature_learning) we simplify the DFR implementation and extend the functionality.